The Starborn Codex: Entry IV, Continued

 Observers.

-And then, in a single night – recorded only as fractures in the deep ledgers of Ember’s vaults – the attempt became something more.
+And then, in a single night – recorded only in fractures and missing pieces within the ledgers of Ember’s vaults – the attempt became something more.

 There are gaps in the record here.
 Pages removed.
 Names burned away.